abogoyavlensky/automigrate/README.md

 Successfully migrated: 0001_auto_create_table_book
 ```

 That's it.
-In db you can see a newly created table called `book` with defined columns
+In the database you can see a newly created table called `book` with defined columns
 and one entry in table `automigrate_migrations` with new migration `0001_auto_create_table_book`.

 #### List and explain migrations